MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 To create the Security Group in Azure AD, You will need to follow the below steps

 Select the Group type as Security from the New Group window.
-- Group name (required field).
+- Group name (Mandatory field).
 You can give a meaning full name to the group.
 It will verify in the back end if that name is available or else you will have to modify the group   name.
 - Group description(Optional)
-- Membership type (required field)
+- Membership type (Mandatory field)

 Now click on the Create button.